Skip Navigation

 There are multiple ways to gerrymander.

-Cracking splits groups of people with similar characteristics, such as voters of the same party affiliation, across multiple districts.
-With their voting strength divided, these groups struggle to elect their preferred candidates in any of the districts.
+Cracking splits groups of disfavored voters among multiple districts.
+With their electoral strength divided, cracked groups struggle to elect their preferred candidates in any of the districts because they are too small a share of the electorate to be effective.

 gerrymandering cracking

-Packing is the opposite of cracking: map drawers cram certain groups of voters into as few districts as possible.
-In these few districts, the “packed” groups are likely to elect their preferred candidates, but the groups’ voting strength is weakened everywhere else.
+Packing is the opposite of cracking.
+With packing, map drawers cram members of disfavored groups or parties into as few districts as possible.
+The packed groups are able to elect their preferred candidates by overwhelming margins, but their voting strength is weakened everywhere else.

 gerrymandering packing